Free Guide to Simplify Search Engine Optimization (SEO)

 How do you know if your website is optimized for search engines?

-Websites that rank high on search engines have four common ideas, or principles.
-If your website doesn’t have all four of these components, your digital ecosystem will be off balance.
+Websites that rank high on search engines have five common ideas, or principles.
+If your website doesn’t have all five of these components, your digital ecosystem will be off balance.
 As a result, your site is not likely to rank well against your competition.

 If your competition is ranking higher than you, they are getting a lot of free organic traffic that could be coming to your site instead.
 Sign up for a free search volume audit with one of our digital marketing experts to find out how many people are passing over your site and going to one of your competitors instead.

-Websites that rank high on search results pages use these four main components:
+Websites that rank high on search results pages use these five main components:

 If you can apply these to your site, you will see higher search engine rankings.
 It’s that simple.

 Applying these principles and improving your SEO is not as confusing as you think.
-When combined, these four principles form what we call the “Digital Ecosystem.”
+When combined, these five principles form what we call the “Digital Ecosystem.”

 Please let us know at the bottom of the page if there are any words or concepts that we need to explain better.
 Our goal is to be the most helpful resource for entrepreneurs to understand the ins and outs of digital marketing.